Russian ex-president says The Times editors are “legitimate targets” after assassination of Moscow’s chemical general

 “But they cannot go it alone.”

-The British government in July vowed to commit £3 billion (about $3.8 billion) a year in military aid to Kyiv over the next six years.
+In July, the British government vowed to commit £3 billion (about $3.8 billion) annually in military aid to Kyiv over the next six years.

-Macron confirmed his country’s commitment to send more air defense systems to Ukraine, and generally make sure that Kyiv is in a good place to negotiate with Moscow from a position of strength when that time comes.
+Macron confirmed his country’s commitment to send more air defense systems to Ukraine and ensure that Kyiv is well-set to negotiate with Moscow from a position of strength when that time comes.

 “I had a productive meeting with French President Emmanuel Macron.
 We had a detailed one-on-one discussion, focusing on key priorities to further strengthen Ukraine’s position against Russian aggression.
 A clear focus remains enhancing air defense capabilities,” Zelensky reported from Paris on social media.